jc141x/jc141-bash/setup/steamdeck/arch.md

 ## Setup Guide - SteamDeck - Arch

+*Note* - Arch Linux is rolling release and to keep it working properly a full update needs to be conducted regularly.

 - Report issues you are having to us on matrix.

 #### install any Arch distro.
 We recommend EndeavourOS.